-Allow me to digress for a moment to explain how fast trees grow here.
-This 180 foot fir was only 80 years old and 50 inches in diameter about 150 feet from the house.
+Fir provides an example of how fast trees grow here.
+This 180 foot monster was only 80 years old and 50inches in diameter about 150 feet from the house.
 In 1994, it was hit by a massive lightning bolt.
 Five years later, I examined the base of the stump and noted developing rot, so I concluded it should go.
 This was a job that was too big for my equipment so I brought in Steve.